rgerardi/intro-openshift-pipelines/README.md

 * Text editor
 * `git` and access to Github

+For more information about the `tkn` CLI tool, check their [official repository](https://github.com/tektoncd/cli).

 This lab was tested with CRC 1.17 with OpenShift 4.5.14 and RHPDS running OpenShift 4.4.

 ## Preparation